AdobeDocs/campaign-classic.en/help/installation/using/application-server.md

 >[!AVAILABILITY]
 >
 >* Starting v7.4.1, Campaign requires at least Java JDK 11.
 If your Campaign server is installed in a Windows environment, you must generate a JRE as it is no longer provided by default.
+The JRE_HOME environment variable is required to locate the Java runtime DLL (jvm.dll).
 >
 >* Starting v7.4.1, Tomcat 10.1 is the default version.
 >